Claire of the Moon: Cast

-Cultural significance
+Reception

 The film received solid reviews from the Los Angeles Reader and was successful in Los Angeles, Seattle, Chicago, Portland and the entire Bay Area with the exception of San Francisco.
 However, lesbian critics gave the film poor reviews.
 Conn described Claire "...as a social phenomenon in the sense that it divided and explored the vast differences between the political dyke and Jane Q. Lesbo."

-The film would be lead actress Trisha Todd's only acting credit.
-Since the film's release she's worked as a drama teacher at Grant High School in Portland, OR.